VivekGhevriya/JavaPractice/src/README.md

 <h3>Constructor Overloading</h3>

-When we have a more than one constructor in same class it's called overloading.But the arguments must be differ from each other.
+When we have a more than one constructor in same class it's called overloading. but the arguments must be differ from each other.
-We can call constructor inside another constructor whithin same class.
+We can call constructor inside another constructor within same class.

         public ConstrutorOverloading(String employeeName, int salary, String employeeId, Department dep) {